TheTyee/bottom-lines/_chapters/falling-grades.md

 title: ""
 dek: "When others grade our stewardship, Canada consistently falls short of its citizens’ aspirations"
 ---
+### When others grade our stewardship, Canada consistently falls short of its citizens’ aspirations

 Nothing says ‘Canada’ quite like a scenic vista—be it Gros Morne, the Saskatchewan sky, or a whale breeching in the Salish Sea.
 Canadians are justly proud of the vast variety of our landscapes.
 Our pride and concern for our natural environment has been rock-steady over a quarter of a century.
 Only Swiss and Norwegian citizens are more likely than Canadians to identify the environment as their No. 1 political issue. ^355

 Our leaders have appeared to be in step.
 Regardless of party, they have regularly assured us that Canada’s natural security is well protected.
 Legislation has been enacted  across an impressive range of fronts, from protecting species to penalizing polluters and preventing foreseeable harm.